xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Background

 \subsection{LLM-based Offensive Agents}

-Within MAS, LLMs provide reasoning, contextual understanding, and code synthesis capabilities that align well with penetration testing workflows.
+Within MAS, LLMs provide reasoning, contextual understanding, and code synthesis capabilities that align well with pentest workflows.
 The central problem is, given an attack context $C$ (system description, logs, CVEs), generate actionable steps or payloads $A$ that maximize the likelihood of successful exploitation: